Actonel with Calcium Side Effects

 Generic Name: calcium carbonate / risedronate

-Note: This document contains side effect information about calcium carbonate / risedronate.
-Some of the dosage forms listed on this page may not apply to the brand name Actonel with Calcium.
+Note: This page contains information about the side effects of calcium carbonate / risedronate.
+Some of the dosage forms included on this document may not apply to the brand name Actonel with Calcium.

-Some side effects of Actonel with Calcium may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Actonel with Calcium may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking calcium carbonate / risedronate:

 Constipation; diarrhea; dizziness; gas; mild back, joint, or muscle pain; mild flu-like symptoms (eg, fever, headache, muscle aches, tiredness); mild stomach pain or upset; nausea.